ToreyGu/GasClassification/README.md

 The gas classification program uses a machine learning algorithm to classify gases based on input data.
 The input data is edited in the `data.xls` file located in the `data` directory.
 Once the input data has been edited, the program can be run with the `python main.py` command.

 ## 📜 License
 This project adheres to the GPL3.0 license.
+Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

 ## 👨‍💻 Contributing
 Contributions to this project are welcome.
 Please submit a pull request with any changes or improvements.